 The writers behind this newsletter.

 Investigator and researcher into how to restore our water cycles.
 Studying the interaction of ecology and climate via the water cycle.
+Consultant.
 Working on ecorestoration projects.
 Coming from a background in physics and permaculture.

 You can find recent issues that have been published by Climate Water Project on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.